slackapi/python-slack-sdk/README.md

 ### Async usage

-slackclient v2 and higher uses aiohttp and asyncio to enable async functionality.
+slackclient v2 and higher uses [AIOHttp][aiohttp] under the hood for asynchronous requests and [urllib][urllib] for synchronous requests.

-Normal usage of the library does not run it in async, hence a kwarg of run_async=True is needed.
+Normal usage of the library does not run it in async, hence a kwarg of `run_async=True` is needed.

 When in async mode its important to remember to await or run/run_until_complete the call.